umahmood/subdb/README.md

 # SubDB

-A Go library to access SubDB.
-A free, centralized subtitle database intended to be used only by opensource and non-commercial softwares.
+A Go library to access [SubDB](http://thesubdb.com/).
+A free, centralized subtitle database intended to be used only by open-source and non-commercial softwares.

 # Installation